Ntopping/R-Assignment-BCB546-Spring2021-Topping/README.md

 6. Maize_Descending_Chromosome_x There are 10 files for each chromosome under this label
 7. Teosinte_Ascending_Chromosome_x There are 10 files for each chromosome under this label
 8. Teosinte_Descending_Chromosome_x There are 10 files for each chromosome under this label
+9. .gitignore is a file that GitHub intentionally untracks